Veterans & Servicemembers

 Support for the Army Corps of Engineers – $70 million to the U.S. Army Corps of Engineers (USACE) to prepare for and respond to the coronavirus by providing additional equipment, licenses, and IT support to improve teleworking capabilities and ensure secure remote access for Corps staff.
 Funding will also improve capacity for remote operations of USACE projects and activation of Emergency Operations Centers nationwide to support continued operations of USACE projects.

 Support for the Coast Guard – $141 million to activate Coast Guard Reserve personnel and for building capacity and capability for information technology systems and infrastructure to support telework and remote access.

-- For information on veterans benefits, services and resource centers, please visit: https://dva.wi.gov/Pages/newsMedia/COVID19.aspx
+- For information on veterans benefits, services and resource centers in Wisconsin, please visit: https://dva.wi.gov/Pages/newsMedia/COVID19.aspx

 - Connect with the Wisconsin Department of Veterans Affairs (WDVA) Veterans Benefits Resource Center (VBRC) by phone at 1-800-WIS-VETS, emailing WisVets@dva.wisconsin.gov or using the LiveChat on the lower right-hand corner of www.WisVets.com.
 All contact methods are monitored Monday-Friday, from 7:45 a.m. to 4:15 p.m.
 Central time.

 - For information on the Assistance to Needy Veterans Grant (ANVG) program though the Wisconsin Department of Veterans Affairs, please visit: https://dva.wi.gov/Pages/benefitsClaims/Financial-Grants.aspx

 - To connect with your County/Tribal Veterans Service Officer, please visit: https://wicvso.org/locate-your-cvso/